How to use arbitrary measuring devices to perform almost perfect measurements

 The protocols described here made use of detailed structure and properties of the available measurement.
 An important extension is to devise protocols that work for measurements about which we only have partial information.
 Preliminary investigation shows that some of our protocols indeed work for a range of available measurements (e.g. a single classical cloning protocol will work for a whole range of noisy measurements), however these are only preliminary observations, and a complete understanding of how to optimally make use of partial information is missing.

-In the paradigm here, we placed no restrictions on the types of unitary interactions were are allowed to perform in the protocol.
+In the paradigm here, we placed no restrictions on the types of unitary interactions we are allowed to perform in the protocol.
 This is a valid choice to make when interested in the fundamental limitations which arise from the available measurements themselves.
 It would nevertheless be interesting to further place restrictions on the unitary operations allowed, and to understand what effect, if any, this has on the results.
-For example, we may demand that all of the unitary operations should be realisable by a polynomial sized quantum circuit.
+For example, we may demand that all the unitary operations should be realisable by a polynomial sized quantum circuit.
 This would be particularly interesting to study from a practical perspective, where the complexity of the unitary circuit could become a limiting factor in making the protocols realistic and feasible.